Canadian Society of Cinematographers

 The Canadian Society of Cinematographers (CSC) (Société canadienne des cinéastes) is a non-profit Canadian trade organization with over 500 members whose mission is to promote the artistic creativity and required skills for cinematography.
 Members of the Canadian Society of Cinematographers have achieved National recognition for their work in various areas of film: feature films, documentaries, television series, specials and commercials.
 Fully accredited members to this society are permitted to put the letters C.S.C. or csc after their names.

 The Canadian Society of Cinematographers hosts an annual Awards Gala in Toronto, Ontario, that recognizes the accomplishments of Canadian cinematographers.
 In 2017, they celebrated their 60th anniversary of the CSC Awards Gala.

 History

 The idea to form the Canadian Society of Cinematographers originated from the inspiration of four cameramen: Herbert Alpert csc asc, M. Jackson-Samuels csc, Fritz Spiess csc and Bob Brooks csc.
-In 1957, the cameramen decided to create an organization specifically designated for the art of cinematography after crossing paths numerous times in the lobby of a film studio at Woodbine and Danforth Then known as Meridian Films, in east-end Toronto.
+In 1957, the cameramen decided to create an organization specifically designated for the art of cinematography after crossing paths numerous times in the lobby of a film studio at Woodbine and Danforth (then known as Meridian Films) in the east end of Toronto.
 The society's goal was to be synonymous in Canada with the American Society of Cinematographers.